Barun Biswas: Life and career

 Biswas was born on 12 September 1972 in Sutia, North 24 Parganas district, West Bengal.
 His parents, Gita Biswas and Jagadish Biswas, migrated from Faridpur, Bangladesh after the 1971 Bangladesh Liberation War to Acharipara, Panchpota, in North 24 Parganas.
 His father worked as a labourer during the day and sang for a local theatre group at night to pay for his children's education.

 Barun Biswas attended Panchpota Bharadanga High School.
 He completed his schooling at Gobardanga Khantura High School.
-He received his B.A. in Bengali from Gobardanga Hindu College, his master's degree from Calcutta University, and his BEd from B.T.
+He received his B.A. in Bengali from Gobardanga Hindu College, his master's degree from Calcutta University, and his B.Ed from B.T.
 College, New Barrackpore.

 After his education, Biswas passed the West Bengal School Service exam, and chose a career in social work and education.
 In 1998, he started his career as a school teacher at Mitra Institution (Main) of Kolkata, where he worked till his death.
 He was also an active member of Panchpota Sashadanga Sarada Seba Sangha.